-Verdict reached in Kate Steinle murder trial
+Garcia Zarate acquitted in death of Kate Steinle

 Story highlights

-- Jose Ines Garcia Zarate was deported from the US fives times before the shooting, authorities say
+- A jury convicted Jose Ines Garcia Zarate of being a felon in possession of a firearm

-- Steinle's death spurred legislation called "Kate's Law," though it has not passed the Senate
+- Kate Steinle's death spurred legislation called "Kate's Law," though it has not passed the Senate

+San Francisco (CNN) A jury on Thursday found Jose Ines Garcia Zarate not guilty of homicide charges in the July 2015 death of Kate Steinle in San Francisco.

+Jurors convicted the undocumented immigrant of being a felon in possession of a firearm after deliberating for more than 24 hours over six days.

-Garcia Zarate had been deported from the US five times prior to Steinle's 2015 death in San Francisco.
+He had been deported from the United States five times prior to Steinle's death.

-Garcia Zarate, 45, faced a charge of second-degree murder, but jurors were also allowed to consider first-degree murder and involuntary manslaughter convictions.
+Garcia Zarate, 45, faced a charge of second-degree murder, but jurors also were allowed to consider first-degree murder and involuntary manslaughter convictions.

 Garcia Zarate was accused of fatally shooting Steinle, 32, with a Sig Sauer .40-caliber handgun as she and her father walked on San Francisco's Pier 14.